Molecular Biotechnology @ Tessier lab

 2. Biomolecular screening and high-throughput characterization

-Our interdisciplinary research program uses experimental and computational approaches for generating new fundamental insights into protein structure and function, molecular origins of protein-protein interactions, and molecular determinants of key antibody properties (stability, solubility, specificity and affinity).
-Our development of novel high-throughput screening and machine learning methods is focused on discovering therapeutic antibody candidates with drug-like properties.
+Our interdisciplinary research program uses experimental and computational approaches for generating new fundamental insights into antibody structure and function, molecular origins of protein-protein interactions, and molecular determinants of key antibody properties (stability, solubility, specificity, and affinity).
+Our development of novel high-throughput screening and machine-learning methods is focused on discovering therapeutic antibody candidates with drug-like properties.

 Recent Highlights